"What do others think?": Task-Oriented Conversational Modeling with Subjective Knowledge: Experiments on Sub-Tasks

 Finally, we compare the performance between the seen subset and the unseen subset.
-At the bottom of Table \ref{tab:ks_results}, we list the performance of DeBERTa on either seen or unseen test subsets.
-It shows that there is a large gap between the performance of the two subsets, indicating that one of the challenges for the KS model is to generalize from seen aspects to unseen aspects.
+At the bottom of Table \ref{tab:ks_results}, we list the performance of DeBERTa on both the seen and unseen test subsets.
+The results reveal a large gap between the performance of the two subsets, indicating that one of the challenges for the KS model is to generalize from seen aspects to unseen aspects.